UrbanMonastics/Monastic-Text-Library/README.md

 The array has 2 values and ***no keys***:

 *	*title*: This is the name of the language in english
 *	*Date Range*: As a second array with 2 objects the start and end dates.
-If the second date is excluded the language is in modern usage. (like 1900-present)
+A null value should be supplied to indicate an open ended nature of a date set [null, 200] for leading up to the year 200, or [1900, null] for since 1900.

-	"Greek": {
+	"greek": {
 		"grc-koi": [
 			"Koine Greek",
 			[-300, 300]